Table of contents

 The National Technical Museum is closed on Mondays.
 The National Technical Museum Prague opening hours are listed below:

 The National Technical Museum Prague price, or ticket price into the technical museum sells for 150 CZK, while the reduced ticket costs 80 CZK.
 While the National Technical Museum, Prague tickets for an entire family costs 300 CZK.

 What to Do & What to See at the National Technical Museum, Prague

 The fantastic large building with 14 expositions over three floors is filled with an amazing displays of everything from exhibits of impressive bikes, motorcycles, cars, trains, airplanes, engines, and more in the Transport Hall.
 Other exhibits include photography improvements, holograms, lasers, historical math devices, architecture, astronomy, chemistry, printing, design, television, radio, appliance innovation, washers, stoves, and sewing, photography, clock making, and others.

 You can visit a mine and experience what it would be like to work as a miner.
-One section is set up for children to play and build things.
+One section at the National Technical Museum of Prague is set up for children to play and build things.
 The astronomy exhibit features telescopes, celestial globes, and sundials and gives the opportunity to touch a meteorite that was found in 2005 at Argentina’s Campo del Cielo.
-The printing exhibit is set up as a printing house with ways to see how fonts are made and utilized and how reducing was done.

 The National Technical Museum in Prague was established in 1908.
 It was born from an initiative of technical intelligence in Prague.
-NTM opened its first public exposition in 1910 and since then it has built an unique collection documenting the development of many technical fields, exact and natural sciences and industry.
+The National Technical Museum of Prague opened its first public exposition in 1910 and since then it has built an unique collection documenting the development of many technical fields, exact and natural sciences and industry.